 10 REASONS TO VISIT THE COTSWOLD WATER PARK

-The Cotswold Water Park is an area of 40 square miles and 150 lakes evolving out the old gravel pits creating a beautiful lakeland area, providing the home for an wide array of wildlife and offers extensive leisure activities for all.
-The whole area encompasses 14 traditional Cotswolds villages and old market towns and has grown to become a major holiday destination in its own right with more than 500,000 visitors enjoying the area every year.
+The Cotswold Water Park is an area of 40 square miles and 150 lakes that evolved from the old gravel pits creating a beautiful Lakeland area.
+It provides the home for a wide array of wildlife and offers extensive leisure activities for all.
+The whole area encompasses 14 traditional Cotswolds villages and old market towns and has become a major holiday destination in its own right with more than 500,000 visitors enjoying the area every year.

-See below 10 many great reasons why you should visit the Cotswold Water Park set within the popular Cotswolds in Gloucestershire –
+Here are 10 many great reasons why you should visit the Cotswold Water Park in the popular Gloucestershire Cotswolds district.

 1. The Lakes

 As the name suggests, within the Cotswold Water Park there’s an awful lot of water, including over 150 lakes and with an excellent beach thrown in for good measure.
 If you’re more at home just watching the water with a chilled glass in hand, there are a great choice of lovely lakeside cottages and lodges with waterside balconies and patios offering stunning views of the lakes.